What Does "Rush" Mean?

-If you're in college and plan on joining a sorority or a fraternity, chances are you'll be attending a few rush events.
-A rush event is simply an opportunity for Greek organizations on your campus to get to know you outside of the classroom and interact with you in a more casual setting.
-Generally, rush events allow potential members to learn more about the values and goals of the brotherhood or sisterhood.
+- Rush week is an opportunity for Greek organizations on your campus to get to know new students outside of the classroom and interact with you in a more casual setting.

 Fraternity Rush Events

 There are different rules regarding sorority and fraternity rush events.

 - Fraternities are, for the most part, more laid back in their event requirements and fewer rules apply to rushing college men than college women.

 - For frats, rush events can range from poker nights and smokers to flag football games and barbecues.

 These events can be opened to all or closed to a select group of individuals the fraternity is interested in, depending on each college's rules pertaining to Greek life.
 Fraternity members still get the chance to choose who they want to be a part of their national organization, just like sororities.